Home

 One day in late Feb.
 1995 I got a call from a lady who had just bought a Coleman model 60 and she called to "complain".
 She said that her spa had raised her electric bill by $28 (Twenty Eight dollars) and she was upset because "the salesman told here that the spa would cost about $20 per month".
 I quickly reassured her that $28 was not unusual for winter in Colorado and that the salesman meant to say; "it will cost on year around average about $20 per month.".

 She lived in the mountains near Denver and it was 25 below zero F for several days that month.
 This Model 60 had no foam insulation on the outside wall of the spa at all.
 It had about 1 to 2 inches of foam on the shell and about 1 inch on the floor.
 The only insulation on the outside wall was 3/8 of plywood and about 1/8 inch of redwood laminated to it.
+This was a basic Coleman model then and it is far better made that the "new" ones.

 It was then that I started my investigation on how this worked.
 That spa was one of the most energy efficient spas I (at that time) had heard of and it cost less to run that any of the full foam customer reports that year.
 The store had both full foam and the Coleman "Thermo-Lock" spas.

 In 1995 Coleman had the best product made and in my opinion the 95 was the peak of Coleman's product quality.
 I was the service manager for the Coleman store and I didn't have much warranty on the 95's at all.
 96 started with lots of problems, because Coleman was in financial trouble.
 It was in the news.
 They started cutting the quality of the product to make the spa factory profitable if possible.
 That was the wrong move, in my opinion.
 I believe if they had built up on the quality, eventually it would have paid off.
-Coleman Spas in 95 were some of the most expensive to buy, but were so much better than all of the Southern California junk that year. (and this year.)
+Coleman Spas in 95 were some of the most expensive to buy, but were so much better than all of the Southern California junk that year.

 In 96 they went from 2x4's and nearly 3/4 inch skirt to 2x2's and a sliver of redwood on OSB board for the skirt (still a much better product than the rest at that time.).
 They changed the pumps motors to Emerson, and had all sorts of pump overheat problems.
 They shortened the skirt, then they came out with copy cat's models of Hot Spring, with no air injection and it just got worse and worse.
 Cheaper jets, and fittings.
 The Coleman company was sold and then the spa factory was sold to MAAX of Canada.
 Coleman spas was gone for good.
 They are now using the Coleman name but they are nothing like the original 1995 models that were the best as far as construction.
 I guess it takes a lot of cheapening of a product to make a profit.